Four Americas: Introducing the U.S. Political Compass

 • Generally optimistic about politics

-Red Quadrant (top right)
+Red Quadrant (top right) auth-right

 Pew type: Committed conservatives